 Project Alternative Concepts

-The project is considering three alternatives as shown in the concepts below.
-A description of each alternative as follows:
+The project considered three alternatives as shown in the concepts below.
+A description of each alternative is as follows.
+Please refer to the Draft Design Report to review the most up to date alternatives under consideration and apparent preferred alternative.

 Click each image to view a large version.